 15.0 Survival of Rights

 The rights and obligations of the Parties in this Agreement shall survive the termination, expiration, or cancellation of this Agreement to the extent necessary to provide for the determination and enforcement of said obligations arising from acts or events that occurred while this Agreement was in effect.
-The Indemnity and Limitation of Liability provisions in Article 9 also shall survive termination, expiration, or cancellation of this Agreement.
+The Indemnity and Limitation of Liability provisions in Article 9 also shall survive termination, expiration, or cancellation of this Agreement and the Binding Cost Cap or Cost Containment Measures in Article 16 shall also survive termination, expiration or cancellation of this Agreement.

 Article 16 - Binding Cost Cap or Cost Containment Measures